jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.21 PercentileFilter
+#### 7.9.23 PercentileFilter

-Performs a percentile filter on an input image.
+Performs a percentile filter on an input image..

 *Parameters*: